Compare directors and officers liability insurance quotes (D&O)

 Side C: Entities coverage

-The cost of D&O insurance varies according to the circumstances of each business, but you can expect to pay between $5,000 to $10,000 annually for $1 million in coverage.
-Smaller, low-risk businesses could see premiums as low as $500 each year for directors and officers liability insurance.
+The cost of D&O insurance coverage varies according to the circumstances of each business, for mid to large scale businesses you can expect to pay between $5,000 to $10,000 annually for $1 million in coverage.
+Smaller, low-risk businesses could see premiums as low as $500 each year for directors and officers coverage.

 Your risk level varies according to the type of business you operate.
 So if your business is at a low-risk of making a D&O claim (e.g. small startups), your directors and officers insurance premium will be lower.
 High-stake businesses, such as large public corporations with many managers, face higher costs each month for a D&O policy, simply due to the increased likelihood of a lawsuit.